programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 At most, put assets, previews and database dumps on network storage.

+Inodes are not a limiting factor when defaults of Linux file systems are used.
+However if your network storage enforces an inode quota, then make sure to provide at least 30 inodes per asset (on the file system storing the assets and previews).

 ## Filesystem Layout

 Assumptions: 1000 GB assets, base directory ("data store") is /srv/easydb